Mathematics and Statistics Learning Centre

 Tutoring with the School of Mathematics and Statistics

 Each year, the School of Mathematics and Statistics hires casual tutors to deliver tutorials, labs, workshops and undertake assignment marking.
-The roles and responsibilities of casual tutors in the School of Mathematics and Statistics are outlined in the following position descriptions.
-These position descriptions outline selection criteria and other requirements for these positions.

 Successful applicants are required to hold a valid Victorian Working with Children Check (WWWC).